jldec/pub-doc/markdown/020 Server Plugins.md

 # Server Plugins

-Server Plugins are npm modules which extend pub-server's built-in [Web Server features](web-server-configuration).
+Server Plugins are npm modules which extend pub-server's built-in [web server](web-server-configuration).
 A working example is [pub-pkg-google-oauth](https://github.com/jldec/pub-pkg-google-oauth).

 Server plugins export a single function which receives an instance of the pubServer object.
 This function is called once at startup, providing a hook for the plugin to add routes etc.